Baylor vs. BYU NCAA Football Odds, Plays and Insights | October 16, 2021

 - BYU is 3-2 against the spread and 5-0 overall in games when it scores more than 17.8 points.

-- The Cougars have six giveaways this season, while the Bears have 10 takeaways .
+- The Cougars have turned the ball over six times, four fewer times than the Bears have forced turnovers (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.